-- Alignment of the project with the strategic critical program areas listed above - A summary of the project and methods - Identification of expected outcomes and potential benefits; and an engagement plan (see above for details)
+- alignment of the project with the program and project priorities described above; - a summary of the project and methods; - identification of expected outcomes and potential benefits; and - an engagement plan (see above for details).

-The project narrative may include references, which do not count toward the four-page limit.
+The project narrative may include references, which do not count in the four-page limit.